 Even though buying green beans in the can is really affordable, there might be times when you just want fresh green beans.
 Some of our green bean recipes call for fresh green beans, but we’ll help you figure out how to do that on the cheap!

 Green beans are one of the easiest plants to grow.
 They grow in many different areas and are ready for harvest quickly.
-Just a few seeds will get you a lot of yields!
+Just a few seeds will get you so many yields!
 Consider container gardening with green beans if you want to grow them in the winter or you live in an apartment!

 The best part?
 You can buy seeds with food stamps!